Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 meanmedianrmsextrema

 Zero to processing in minutes.
-Select your operating system below.
+Select your operating system or package manager below.

 Step 1